tim20120526/DropBlock/README.md

 # DropBlock
-Implementation of DropBlock in Pytorch.
+Implementation of DropBlock in Pytorch,just a function.